CruxConnect/crux-docs/_product_retailer/get_skus.md

 position: 2.23
 visibility: public
 method: get
-description: Get SKUs allows you to return a complete array of SKUs you are interested in.
+description: Get SKUs allows you to return a complete list of SKUs you are interested in.
 right_code: |
   ~~~ json
   [